9 Winter Research Programs for High School Students

 Dates: Flexible depending on the applicant’s preference.

-After identifying labs of interest to you, you can send each Principal Investigator (Faculty member) a brief and customized email to introduce yourself, your interest in the work of that particular lab, relevant science courses that you have taken, and previous research experiences (if applicable).
-Make sure to clearly define what you are looking to gain from the experience.
-Include when you would like to work in a lab (summer, during the school year, or both) and why you would like to have a research experience (school project, interest in research, etc.).
+Research opportunities are available in the Cleveland Clinic Lerner Research Institute laboratories for high school and undergraduate students to gain experience in laboratory techniques and explore careers in biomedical research.
+The number of laboratories with opportunities varies throughout the year.
+After identifying labs of interest to you, you can send each Principal Investigator a brief email to introduce yourself, your interest in the work of that particular lab, relevant science courses that you have taken, and previous research experiences (if applicable).
+Include when you would like to work in a lab and why you would like to have research experience.
+You can find labs that interest you using the lab search tool or through the Science page.

 Location: Online via webinars